The Olive Oil Guide

 Alentejo, Portugal

-The Olive
+The Story

 One of Portugal's heritage varieties, Cordovil has been cultivated in Alentejo's rolling plains for centuries.
 These medium-sized olives ripen late, developing complex flavors from the region's hot days and cool nights.
 The trees are scattered through ancient groves, often mixed with cork oaks in Portugal's traditional montado landscape.
 Cordovil produces distinctive oils that capture Alentejo's terroir.

-Olive Profile
+Olive Character

 Medium fruit Late ripening Complex